3rd January 2021: The adventure begins

 Later venture towards the only outflow of the lake: Blue Nile Falls.
 These 42 metre falls create such large amounts of spray that they are known in Amharic (Ethiopia’s official language) as ‘Tis Abay’ meaning ‘Smoking Water’, which can soak you from a kilometre away.
 A short distance down the Blue Nile lies a stone bridge built in 1626: potentially one of the famed seven stone bridges built by the emperor Fasilides.
 This river and another, the White Nile, are the two main tributaries to the Nile, the world’s longest river.

 Catch a midday flight to Gondar, the old capital of the country.
 Your first stop will be Debre Berhan Selassie Church, whose heavy and unassuming stone facade hides the colourful frescoes inside.

 After this you will head to the well-preserved Fasil Gebbi in Gondar, described by some as the ‘Camelot of Africa’ for a guided tour.
 Now known as the Royal Enclosure, this was initially founded in 1636 and built by Emperor Fasilides as his home, but successive emperors and rulers added to his blueprint.
 Now, the buildings span over 70,000 square metres of land and include palaces, libraries, two lion houses, royal baths, and a women’s vocational school built by Mentewab, the Empress of Ethiopia.
 Within the enclosure there there are multiple architectural styles and influences jostling for position.
 The influences include Indian, Portuguese, Moorish and Aksumite.

-14th January 2020: Axum
+6th January 2021: Axum

-The city is purported to have been the home of the Queen of Sheba.
+After breakfast, catch a flight to Axum, Ethiopia’s most religious city which is home to an impressive display of Obelisks that rise dozens of metres into the air.
+The city is is rich in history and our Brilliant guides will help you understand the significance of where you are.The city is purported to have been the home of the Queen of Sheba.
 Rumour has it that the lost Arc of the Covenant is in the Church of St Mary of Zion.
 A short walk through the cobbled streets brings you to the stelae fields and some of these impressive 4th century AD granite structures rise to over 23 metres.

 Ethiopian Christmas in Lalibela